DylanThomasShine/bulitt_creations/README.md

 - As the site owner I want to be able to Edit/Update a creation to apply any changes, be it in price, description, image or any other criteria.
 - As the site owner I want to be able to delete a creation and remove a creation if they are no longer available.
 - As a site owner I want to be able to allow the user to commission me to create something for them with a simple commission form that uploads their image to me directly.
-- As a site owner I want the user to be able to reach put to me with any comments or messages they have through a simple contact form.
+- As a site owner I want the user to be able to reach out to me with any comments or messages they have through a simple contact form.

 <p id="design"><h1 align="center"><strong>DES</strong>IGN</h1></p>